 This single tool allows the user to explore coverage and technologies across 50 states, 5 territories, and the District of Columbia.
 Large rural census blocks that characterize legacy coverage maps are replaced with a collection of precise polygons that show unambiguously where high quality coverage and specific technologies reside.

-The National Hex Toolkit identifies the highest quality of coverage (qualifying, underserved, or unserved) present in each small area (H3 level 8).
-It also identifies the presence of each of the four “reliable” technologies identified in the BEAD NOFO: fiber, cable, DSL/copper, and licensed fixed wireless access.
+The National Hex Toolkit identifies the highest quality of coverage (100-20 Mbps, 25-3 Mbps, or less) present in each small area (H3 level 8) based on the four “reliable” technologies identified in the BEAD NOFO.
+It also identifies the presence by speed category of: fiber, cable, DSL/copper, and licensed fixed wireless access.